AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-functions.md

 1. Add that to the total.

-Once you have iterated over the entire column you have a single total.
+Once you have iterated over the entire column, you have a single total.
 You then divide that total by the number of items in the column.
 That number is the variance for the column.
 It is a single number.
 It is, however, displayed as a column of numbers.

-In case of a three-item column:
+In the example of the following three-item column:

 | column |
 |:---:|